nlinc1905/drift-monitoring/rebuild/README.md

 ### Testing Different Types of Drift

-To test that the drift monitoring service can find different types of drift, you can use the `--dtt` or `--drift_test_type` argument for prepare_datasets.py.
+To test that the drift monitoring service can find different types of drift, you can use the `-dtt` or `--drift_test_type` argument for prepare_datasets.py.
 The default is None, but if you run
 ```
-docker exec <container_id> python3 examples/prepare_datasets.py --dtt data_drift
+docker exec <container_id> python3 examples/prepare_datasets.py -dtt data_drift
 ```
 you will run a test for data drift (when the distribution of the features change).
 This test is carried out by setting up the training data for news articles related to space exploration, and setting up the test data for news